tpoisot/ms_spegen_cooc/title.md

-A specialist--generalist continuum in bipartite ecological networks
+A continuum of specialists and generalist in empirical communities